Enable Hardware-accelerated GPU scheduling¶

 Disable Radeon Chill¶

 Radeon Chill is a power saving feature that introduces a variable framecap.
-Disable it in the Radeon Settings app:
+You can disable it in the Radeon Settings app:

 Disable Unnecessary Services¶